ArctosDB/documentation-wiki/_documentation/publications.markdown

 Projects.

 Here, however, we wish to capture agent information for at least the two authors to whom we’ve made our earlier (fake) loan.
-During the CrosRref lookup, Arctos has first looked for agents who match the string provided by DOI, then for agents who MIGHT match the string provided by DOI.
+During the CrossRref lookup, Arctos has first looked for agents who match the string provided by DOI, then for agents who MIGHT match the string provided by DOI.
 All names – not just preferred – are considered.
 A maximum of five "suggestions" are returned for each of the first five authors.

 The first agent returned by the DOI service is Maria E. McNamara.
 There